HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 ## `fpGetPhysicalDeviceSurfaceCapabilitiesKHR`

 We created a surface in the last chapter.
 Now we need to check the surface resolution so we can later inform our swapchain.
 To get the resolution of the surface, we'll have to ask it for its capabilities.
-You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkGetPhysicalDeviceSurfaceCapabilitiesKHR).
-We'll be using `fpGetPhysicalDeviceSurfaceCapabilitiesKHR` which has the same definition as:
+We'll be using `vkGetPhysicalDeviceSurfaceCapabilitiesKHR` which has the same definition as `fpGetPhysicalDeviceSurfaceCapabilitiesKHR`.

+**Usage for `vkGetPhysicalDeviceSurfaceCapabilitiesKHR`**:

 ```cpp
 VkResult vkGetPhysicalDeviceSurfaceCapabilitiesKHR(